 – General Introduction –

-The prolific poker legend Doyle Brunson (aka “Texas Dolly”) was born on August 10 in 1933.
-The American poker star and Poker Hall of Famer has published multiple books on poker throughout his 50-year career.
-In addition to winning the WPT, he’s won the Main Event at the WSOP twice, in 1976 and 1977, making him one of only four players to have won this prestigious event more than once.
+The prolific poker legend Doyle Brunson (aka “Texas Dolly”) was born on August 10th, 1933.
+The American poker star and Poker Hall of Famer has published multiple books on poker throughout his 50-year career, the most famous one being his 1979 influential strategy book Super/System.
+In addition to winning a WPT title, he won the Main Event at the WSOP twice, in 1976 and 1977, making him one of only four players to have won this prestigious event more than once.

 – Key Career Dates –

-- 1988: inducted into the Poker Hall of Fame
+- 1988: He gets inducted into the Poker Hall of Fame.

-- 2004: published Super/System2 and created the online poker site Doyle’s Room
+- 2004: He publishes Super/System2 and creates the online poker site Doyle’s Room, which is later acquired by Americas Cardroom.

 – Doyle Brunson’s Career –